-To obtain high-quality mass spectra, peptide and protein samples should be free of sodium chloride, calcium chloride, potassium hydrogen phosphate, trinitrotoluene, dimethyl sulfoxide, urea, glycerol, Tween, sodium dodecyl sulfate Wait.
+To obtain high-quality mass spectra, peptide and protein samples should be free of sodium chloride, calcium chloride, potassium hydrogen phosphate, trinitrotoluene, dimethyl sulfoxide, urea, glycerol, Tween, and sodium dodecyl sulfate.
+Wait.
 If the test sample cannot avoid using the above reagents during the pretreatment process, the sample must be purified by dialysis and high performance liquid chromatography.
 Water, ammonium bicarbonate, ammonium acetate, ammonium formate, acetonitrile, trifluoroacetic acid, etc. are all suitable reagents for purifying samples.
 After purification of protein samples, they should be lyophilized as much as possible.
 Salts in samples can be eliminated by ion exchange.

 7. UV-visible absorption spectrometer:

 (1) The concentration of the sample solution must be appropriate, and it must be clear and transparent, and there must be no air bubbles or suspended matter;